angezid/advanced-mark.js/doc/doc_v2/separate-groups.md

 ## Highlighting separate groups

-**Important:** in this implementation, two branches of code process separate groups, which one, depending on the presence of a `d` flag.
+**Important:** in this implementation, two branches of code process separate groups, which one, depending on the presence of the `d` flag.
 1. Primitive, based on `indexOf()`, is only reliable with contiguous groups - unwanted group(s) can be easily filtered out.
 2. Exact, but older browsers do not support group `indices`.